DBCobra/CobraBench/README.md

     $ mkdir -p /tmp/cobra/log
     $ java -ea -jar target/txnTest-1-jar-with-dependencies.jar local config-historysize.yaml

-The transaction history will be stored in the folder `/tmp/cobra/log`.
+The history will be stored in the folder `/tmp/cobra/log`.

 You can specify workload parameters in Cobra's config file (`config-historysize.yaml` in the above case).
 See [Cobra bench configuration](#config) for more information.